HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation

 \section{Conclusion}

 In this work, we present \modelname{}, the first diffusion-based method for editing hierarchical attributes in hyperbolic space.
 By learning the semantic hierarchy of images, our diffusion autoencoder enables continuous and flexible editing of hierarchical features.
-Experimental results show that \modelname{} significantly outperforms existing GAN-based approaches, excelling in both random and customized few-shot generation.
+Experimental results show that \modelname{} significantly outperforms existing GAN-based approaches without human-annotated labels, excelling in both random and customized few-shot generation.
 Furthermore, it facilitates hierarchical image generation with varying semantic similarity, advancing the state of the art in few-shot image generation.
 We hope this work inspires future research in this direction. \\ \textbf{Acknowledgement.} This work is supported by the Shun Hing Institute of Advanced Engineering (SHIAE) Fund (No. 8115074).